 If you think of these crypto-collectibles like sports trading cards, you can guess other characteristics that might add value to these NFTs.
 Highlights featuring high-performing players, remarkable plays, or iconic team match-ups will garner more money and have higher resale values.
 Rookie moments and certain serial numbers might also add value to a particular highlight.

-How can NFTs generate income?
+How NFTs can generate income

 As an owner of an NBA Top Shot NFT or any other asset represented by an NFT, you are free to consume it at your leisure or hold on to it, hoping that it will appreciate.
 Because the NBA Top Shot website has a built-in marketplace, you can sell items in your collections for a short-term (or long-term) profit.

-Other options for NFTs might include repurposing them for other uses like virtual or augmented reality.
+Other options for NFTs include repurposing them for other uses like virtual or augmented reality.
 Either way, these NFTs are assets that you own and can use as you wish.

-It’s worth noting that NBA players have a revenue-sharing agreement on NFT sales, so they also benefit as featured players in these clips.
+It’s worth noting that NBA players have a revenue-sharing agreement on NFT sales, so they also benefit from being featured players in these clips.
 This brings us to another important aspect of NFTs: how stakeholders like creators, producers, or other parties with ownership rights can profit from selling their work, image, or likeness as an NFT.

 NFTs for creators